Login

 You can find more information on our web, so please take a look.

-Gauge inversely relates to wire diameter, meaning a lower gauge corresponds to a thicker wire diameter.
-This is because gauge refers to the number of times a wire has been drawn and stretched through progressively smaller dies during manufacturing.
-A 12 gauge wire, for example, has been drawn through twelve dies, decreasing its diameter each time.
+Wire gauge works inversely with wire diameter; thus, a lower gauge number indicates a thicker wire diameter.
+The gauge number reflects how many times the wire has been drawn through progressively smaller dies in the manufacturing process.
+For example, a 12-gauge wire has been drawn through twelve dies, reducing its diameter with each draw.

-Wire gauge choice is influenced by factors such as the type of materials being baled (cardboard, plastic, metal), the type of baling equipment used, and the size and density of bales.
+When selecting the appropriate wire gauge, several factors should be considered, including the type of materials being baled (such as cardboard, plastic, or metal), the baling equipment used, and the size and density of the bales being produced.

 • Foam: 11 gauge